sashco-m/Graphical-Database-Showcase/Sashco-Graphical-Database/README.txt

 Name the file "accounts.txt" and store it in the TACAD folder.

-To run the program, execute AgencyUser.java with any JDK.
+To run the program, execute Sashco-Grpahical-Database.exe.

 -------------------------------------------------------------------